 An employee missing work for a day shouldn't scupper your business.
 If they're off for another day, you can probably still work around them.
 But what about employees who take three, four, or five days off regularly and start ghosting you when you call?

-Staff attendance can often seem out of your control.
-There are so many different reasons for absence, as well as individual circumstances to consider.
+Employee attendance can often seem out of your control.
+There are so many different reasons for work absence, as well as individual circumstances to consider.

-But if you feel you have a significant staff attendance problem at your business, then it could mean there’s something work-related going on.
+But if you feel you have a significant employee attendance problem at your business, then it could mean there’s something work-related going on.

 Luckily, there are plenty of ways you can try to tackle that.